 The institution is expected to quantify the profit and loss (P&L) impact of interest rate risks in the banking book under the normative perspective, even though they are not considered in Pillar 1 capital requirements.
-While the impact of interest rate changes for banking book positions is immediately visible to the full extent under the economic perspective, it can take several years for the full impact of P&L effects on Pillar 1 capital ratios to show under the normative perspective.
-Consequently, the institution is expected to consider potential losses stemming from risks not considered by Pillar 1 in the adverse projections of the normative perspective.
+While the economic impact of interest rate changes for banking book positions is immediately visible to the full extent under the economic perspective, it can take several years for the full impact of P&L effects on Pillar 1 capital ratios to show under the normative perspective.
+Consequently, the institution is expected to consider potential losses stemming from all risks that are captured by the economic perspective, including risks not considered by Pillar 1, in the normative perspective, in particular in the adverse scenario projections.